Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 \item When $p>n$ and $p/n \to (1,\infty)$ it is possible to get consistency since $p$ only enters the estimation errors directly via $\sqrt{log p}$ and with a larger n, the estimation errors will go to zero, if $K \sqrt{log p} \, r_{w1} = o_p (1)$, and $K \sqrt{log p/n} =o_p(1)$.

-\item Number of factors $K$ play a key role, to have Assumption \ref{as5}(ii), we need $K=o(n^{1/3})$, and there are more restrictions on $K$ in Assumptions \ref{as5}(i), (iii).
-Larger number of factors provide a real roadblock in getting consistency.

-\item Most important is the fact that estimation of the reciprocal of the main diagonal terms in the precision matrix.
-This is more difficult compared with estimating each row of the precision matrix (without the main diagonal term).
-Theorem \ref{l1-gl}(ii) clearly shows that the rate of estimation error for off-diagonal-row elements is $r_{w2}$, but our Theorem \ref{thma} shows for the reciprocal of the main diagonal term, this is more complicated and slower than $r_{w2}$ since via Assumption \ref{as5}(iii), we need $ d_{2n} r_{w2}=o_p(1)$ for consistency in addition to other part of Assumption \ref{as5}(iii) as well as Assumption \ref{as5}(ii).
+\item Theorem \ref{l1-gl}(ii) clearly shows that the rate of estimation error for off-diagonal-row elements is $r_{w1}$, but our Theorem \ref{thma} shows for the reciprocal of the main diagonal term, this is slower than $r_{w1}$ since via Assumption \ref{as5}(iii), we need $ d_{2n} r_{w1}=o_p(1)$ for consistency in addition to other part of Assumption \ref{as5}(iii) as well as Assumption \ref{as5}(ii).

 \item Note that Theorem \ref{thma} excludes the case of RRE with $p-1>n$ case, since formula in (\ref{14a}) is equal to zero due to interpolation.
-We provide an alternative estimator for RRE with $p-1>n$ case.
-That case is proved separately in Corollary OA.3.
-Subcases of adaptive PCR and RRE with $p-1<n$ cases are shown in Corollaries OA.1-OA.2.
+We provide an alternative estimator for RRE with $p-1>n$ case in Corollary A.3 in Online Appendix.

 \end{itemize}

 \end{remark}